clutter/mdma/README.md

 The following environment variables are optional:

+- `EMAIL_DOMAIN`: Only allow logins from Google accounts belonging to this domain
 - `GITHUB_PROJECT`: The GitHub "username/project" path to fetch release notes from
 - `SLACK_CHANNEL`: The Slack channel to post notifications to (defaults to #deploys)
 - `MDMA_TOKEN`: An authorization token for third-party API clients